2 Euclidean Geometry

 8

-The first three postulates describe the intuitive ruler and compass constructions.
-P4 allows Euclid to
+The first three postulates describe ruler and compass constructions.
+P4 allows Euclid to compare angles

-compare angles at different locations.
-P5 is usually known as the parallel postulate.
+at different locations.
+P5 is usually called the parallel postulate.

 Euclid’s system doesn’t quite fit the modern standard.
 Some axioms are vague (what are ‘things’?)